mglush/compiler-construction/README.md

     - No "main" Method in the Main Class
     - "main" Method has Incorrect Signature

+**New Files Implenented**:
+  - typecheck.cpp

+**Input**:
+  - Program written in a small object-oriented programming language.

+**Output**:
+  - Given no scanner or parser errors:
+    - If input is a valid program in the language, outputs the symbol table of the input program.
+    - Otherwise, outputs one of the type errors listed below.

 ## Project 4: Stack-Based x86 Code Generation
+**Project aspects**:
+  - Uses the symbol table to generate x86 assembly code by doing a walk on the abstract syntax tree.
+  - Runs on Linux, needs minor tweaks to work on Mac OS.
+  - Completes the compiler-building process; the last project in this repository.

 **Existing Files Modified**:
   - typecheck.cpp
     - Modified to have every class include its superclass' member variables in its own variable table.